palagdan/GitmateAI/README.md

 3. In the left sidebar, under  Personal access tokens, click Fine-grained tokens.

 4. Click Generate new token.

+5. Assign this token to the 'GITHUB_TOKEN' variable.

 ```markdown
 Usage: gitmate-loader-cli [options] [command]